 When it comes to carb intake both quantity and quality matters.
 It’s a common belief that complex carbohydrates are better than simple carbs (or sugars) however this is an over simplified view.
 The best indicators of the quality of a carbohydrate is the amount and type of fibre, the level of processing, and to some extent glycaemic index and glycaemic load.
 With that being said, the best types of carbs to eat are sources which are whole, nutrient rich and contain fibre.
 Try to eat more whole food carbohydrates or carbohydrates in a form that is closest to its natural state.
 For example:

 - Whole fruits contain dietary fibre and more vitamins than their fruit juice counterpart.
 Fruit juices contain more calories and are less satisfying than whole fruit.
 Additionally, drinking fruit juice causes a greater spike in blood sugar than eating the whole fruit.

-- Wholegrains contain more dietary fibre and micronutrient than refined grains foods (although some refined foods are enriched or fortified with micronutrients).
+- Whole grains contain more dietary fibre and micronutrient than refined grains foods.
+However some refined foods are enriched or fortified with micronutrients.

-Great sources of minimally processed, nutrient dense, fibre-rich foods are:
+Examples of minimally processed, nutrient dense, fibre-rich foods